Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- How NGO will react to `Reconnecting` and `Reconnect` events (if it will even react) is left out of scope of this RFC.
+How NGO will react to `Reconnecting` and `Reconnect` events (if it will even react) is left out of scope of this RFC.
-- Whether device reconnection will be made optional (and in general how configurable it should be) is still unknown.

 # Future possibilities
 [future-possibilities]: #future-possibilities